Mahoumaru/TAdam/README.md

 # torchoptim
-Optimizers and regularizers for neural networks.
+TAdam and RoAdam optimizers for neural networks.

 Implemented using the pytorch library.